 It’s important to realize that you work in an office with other people, so you need to be aware of your surroundings.
 Being selfish or self-centered is a quick way to lose friends in the office.
 Do you have conference calls on speaker and then leave your office door wide open?
 Do you have a habit of always talking loudly around others when they’re on a phone call.
 Or maybe you play your music loudly, not caring about those around you.
 These actions can be very distracting to your coworkers.
 As a rule of thumb, consider how your actions affect others in the office.
 This isn’t your world, and the sooner you realize this, the sooner you can lose your jerk reputation.

 Your coworkers may also think you’re the office jerk if you don’t carry your weight.
 Overall productivity involves everyone doing their part and handling their assignments on time.
 However, you might do a good job of making yourself “look” busy while contributing less than others.
 Your coworkers aren’t stupid and they’ll eventually realize your game.
 Rather than sit back and let others pick up the slack, get focused and start contributing your fair share.

-See Also: 5 Secret Benefits of Working for a Jerk
+See Also: Why it Sucks Working for a Jerk

 If you’re an office jerk, your coworkers might do everything possible to avoid this.
 They may exclude you or conveniently forget to extend invitations to lunch or other social gatherings.
 But if you take steps to improve your image, they’ll notice your efforts and start to include you again.
 You might not be able to change your image and regain their trust overnight, but it’ll happen.